 How it’s done

 First, you’ll need to get the Numberpile font.
-It’s available for free around the web, but the proper way to get it is from Fontspring (you’ll need to register).
+It’s available at Notation Central, our marketplace for music notation technology.
 For most uses, the license is free, but be sure to read the terms carefully in case you’re using it for purposes which require a paid license.

 There are actually two fonts: Numberpile Regular (white numerals on black) and Numberpile Reversed (black numerals on white).
 Both are included in the download.